vlmaksime/script.module.simpleplugin/docs/storage.rst

       storage['key1'] = value1  # Store data
       value2 = storage['key2']  # Retrieve data

-After exiting the :keyword:`with` block storage contents are saved to disk and the storage object is invalidated.
+After exiting a :keyword:`with` block storage contents are saved to disk and the Storage object is invalidated.
 To use the storage again you need to create a new Storage instance.

 :meth:`get_storage<simpleplugin.Addon.get_storage>` method takes an optional parameter